Storage - Object Storage

 Using Object Storage to host your static site files means you do not have to worry about maintaining your site’s infrastructure.
 It is no longer necessary to perform typical server maintenance tasks, like software upgrades, web server configuration, and security upkeep.
 See Deploy a Static Site using Hugo and Object Storage.

-Object Storage is available within the following data centers:
+Object Storage is available within the following data centers.
+For a full list of specifications for each region, review the Technical Specifications.

 |Data Center||Cluster ID|